Nutrition & Benefits Of Lentils: The Gut-Friendly Legume That's Super Easy To Cook

 Nutritional profile of lentils.

 You may have seen a bag of these pebble-like dried seeds in the grocery store or noticed them on the menu at your favorite Indian spot, but what exactly are lentils?
 Similar to chickpeas, beans, and peas, lentils are a delicious and nutrient-packed seed in the legume plant family.
 Lentils can be found in many varieties, including green lentils, red lentils, puy lentils, and black lentils, each with varying textures and flavors.
 Traditionally used in Middle Eastern, Indian, and Mediterranean cuisine, lentils are known for their somewhat nutty flavor, versatility, and many health benefits.
-One cup of lentils packs about:
+One cup of lentils1 packs about:

 Lentils are also a great source of "good" complex carbohydrates (as opposed to refined carbohydrates), which means your body digests them more slowly.
 This helps keep you feeling full and energized, promotes balanced blood sugar, and may benefit your overall digestion.